OphidiaBigData/PyOphidia/README.rst

    mycube2.cubeschema()

+*For the operators such as "cubeschema", "cubesize", "cubeelements", "info","list", "operators", "search", "showgrid", "metadata" and "provenance" the display by default is "True".
+But, for the rest of operators to display the result of operation, "dispay=True" should be set.*

 Subset2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 It performs a subsetting operation along dimensions of a datacube.
 Dimension values are used as input filters.